Cyberian-Dev/entitykb/README.md

 ---

-# Background
+## Overview

-EntityKB is a toolkit for quickly creating knowledge bases (a.k.a. knowledge graphs) using the python programming language.
+EntityKB is a toolkit for quickly creating knowledge bases (a.k.a. knowledge graphs) using the Python programming language.
 Knowledge bases enable [entity linking](https://en.wikipedia.org/wiki/Entity_linking) for information extraction and structured searching projects.
 For example, web scraping scripts or chat bot applications can provide greater value when concepts are linked to a traversable semantic graph.

-EntityKB was developed by [GenomOncology](https://www.genomoncology.com/) and is the foundation of the clinical, molecular and genomic knowledge base that power GenomOncology's [igniteIQ data extraction platform](https://genomoncology.com/igniteiq) and [clinical decision support API suite](https://genomoncology.com/api-suite).
-EntityKB was released as an open source library (MIT License) in November 2020 for the benefit of GenomOncology's clients and the greater open source community.

 Out of the box, EntityKB is a programmatic framework for algorithmic text mining techniques, not a machine-learning based NLP solution.
 However,